apache/cordova-docs/docs/en/edge/guide/hybrid/plugins/index.md

-You need an valid app source directory, such as the top-level `www` directory included in a default CLI-generated project as described in The Command-line Interface.
+You need an valid app source directory, such as the top-level `www` directory included in a default CLI-generated project as described in The Command-Line Interface.
 Make sure the app's `index.html` home page reference the name of the plugin's JavaScript interface, as if it were in the same source directory: